vedinrs/ThimbleberryGenomeAssembly/workflow.md

 echo "Finished job at `date`"

 ```
+yahs will create a hidden file called .bin in the yahs-outfiles directory.
+Rename this file to yahs.out.bin.

 ### Create the hic and assembly files for Juicerbox Assembly Tools

+Create a directory called juicebox-infiles.
 In order to use the scaffold and hic map in Juicebox, prepare the appropriate files using this script:

 ```
 #!/bin/bash

-#SBATCH --time=3-0
+#SBATCH --time=3:00:00
-#SBATCH --mem=256G
+#SBATCH --mem=100G
 #SBATCH --account=def-mtodesco
 #SBATCH --nodes=1
+#SBATCH --ntasks-per-node=32
-#SBATCH --ntasks-per-node=64
+#SBATCH --output=hic-assembly.out

 #####################################
 ### Execution of programs ###########